Henrique-Gomes/Hello-World-Premium/README.md

 - Get the [source files](https://www.wxwidgets.org/downloads/) of wxWidgets.
 - Go to the folder `build\msw`.
 - Run `mingw32-make -f makefile.gcc SHARED=1 UNICODE=1 SHELL=cmd BUILD=release`.
-	- You can use the option `-j` to specify the number of threads to be used, you can use the same number as the amount of cores your processor has.
+	- You can use the option `-j` to specify the number of threads to be used, you can use the same amount as the number of cores your processor has.
 However, if you use this, it might be hard to see any error messages.
-In case the program finishes running, try running it again without this option to see if everything is working (make will not recompiled already done files).
+In case the program finishes running, try running it again without this option to see if everything is working (make will not recompile already done files).
 - Now the compiled files are in `lib\gcc_dll`.

 ## TODO